On behalf of the Families and Children we serve – Thank you for your generosity and support!

 Thank you for Your Support

 In 2014 UNITY for Autism provided funding to expand our camp program, offering six half-day camps.
-Listening to our families to expand our camps in 2016 to full-day, 5-days a week, we applied again to UNITY for AUTISM who generously granted our request.
-We are pleased to announce that we will be offering full and half day camps again in 2017.
+Listening to our families to expand our camps in 2016 to full-day, 5-days a week.
+In 2017, we applied again to UNITY for AUTISM to support our full-day summer camps.
+Our request was generously granted in 2017 and in 2018.
+We are pleased be offering full and half day camps Summer and Christmas Break Camps for the third year in a row.
 Funding from UNITY for AUTISM has allowed us to open our camps up to the Durham Community. www.unityforautism.ca

 The Durham Community Foundation serves the community as a fund developer, fund manager and grant maker.
 The DCF has been instrumental in providing funding to allow FOOTPRINTS to expand into Whitby and for needed sensory software and equipment for use by program participants.